SQLpipe is a free, open-source tool that can transfer the result of a query from one database to another. You can use SQLpipe as:

 Yes, it really is that easy!

-Lastly, if you’d like to ask a public question or let us know about a bug, we recommend asking on SQLpipe’s Github page.
+If you’d like to ask a public question or let us know about a bug, we recommend asking on SQLpipe’s Github page.